/

 Practicum: 16 weeks

-At the U of T’s Ontario Institute for Studies in Education (OISE), students work toward a master of teaching that prepares them for working in schools at all grade levels, while also providing advanced lessons in educational theory and an opportunity to conduct research.
-Students learn about Indigenous education, ethics, equity, diversity and inclusion, as well as human development, educational technology, lesson planning, instructional design and more.
+At U of T’s Ontario Institute for Studies in Education, or OISE, students work toward a master of teaching that prepares them to work in schools at all grade levels, while also receiving advanced lessons in educational theory and an opportunity to conduct research.
+Students study Indigenous education, ethics, equity, diversity and inclusion, as well as human development, educational technology, lesson planning and instructional design.

 University of British Columbia